 Style vs. composition control

 IP-Adapter transfers both style and content by default.
-To focus primarily on style:
+To focus primarily on style:- Use a lower

 - The prompt guides the composition while IP-Adapter guides the style